Form a new local OWW group!

 Contact churches in your local area to find out whether there are any existing groups (e.g. Justice and Peace) or local branches of the National organisations that work centrally with OWW (list here) or other groups dealing with global issues; they might be interested in getting involved.

 How to contact new people and bring them into your planning committee or event?
-These notes: "Practical Suggestions for bringing new people into OWW", a PowerPoint, "Introducing OWW" and a letter, "Inviting people to participate in a OWW event" are based on a case study with Portsmouth One World Week, which you can update and adapt to your own circumstances.
+These notes: "Practical Suggestions for bringing new people into OWW", and a PowerPoint, "Introducing OWW" are based on a case study with Portsmouth One World Week, which you can update and adapt to your own circumstances.